d4hackweek/d4book/book/remote_participation.md

 **3:00 - 4:00 PM: Presentations**

-Two teams (Floodsters, Disaster Demography) will have 30 minutes each to present (informally) their methods, challenges, and findings, including time for questions/discussion.
+Two teams (DEMUS, Disaster Demography) will have 30 minutes each to present (informally) their methods, challenges, and findings, including time for questions/discussion.

 **4:00 - 4:45 PM: Closing Plenary Discussion**